randyawuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permission to the owner and group owner, and ready permission to others, to the file hello
-7-everybody adss execute permission to all users
+7-everybody adss execute permission to all users 9-james_bond adss all permissions to other users only.